 Changes to Advance Health and Safety

-At the 2017 Annual League Meeting, NFL clubs voted to make additional rules changes and changes to the way games are officiated that may improve the health and safety of players.
+At the 2017 Annual League Meeting in March, NFL clubs voted to make additional rules changes and changes to the way games are officiated that may improve the health and safety of players.

 These changes were proposed by clubs and the NFL Competition Committee, a group that met several times since the Super Bowl to study film and discuss player safety with physicians, safety experts and advocates—including the NFL medical committees and the NFL Players Association.

 - Prohibits the “leaper” block attempt on field goal and extra point plays.

 - Extends the rule changing the spot of the next snap after a touchback resulting from a free kick to the 25-yard line for another year.

 - Gives a receiver running a pass route defenseless player protection.